-The 11 best English sparkling wines reviewed
+11 of the best English sparkling wines

 Drinks expert Henry Jeffreys brings you his favourite bottles of the best English sparkling wine, a growing genre of drink that can be enjoyed like champagne, prosecco or cava.

-Gosh, there are a lot of English sparkling wines out there.
-More brands than you can shake a stick at.
-To try to narrow the field down a bit for this taste test, I’ve only included wines made in the champagne style ie. from French grapes like Chardonnay, Pinot Noir and Pinot Meunier (and a little pinot blanc), and bottle-fermented.
+Gosh, there are a lot of English sparkling wines out there – more brands than you can shake a stick at.
+To try to narrow the field down a bit for this taste test, I’ve only included wines made in the champagne style, i.e. from French grapes like Chardonnay, Pinot Noir and Pinot Meunier (and a little pinot blanc), and bottle-fermented.

 Of the champagne-style wines, £20 seems to be about the minimum price that it’s worth buying English.
 Growing grapes in this damp cold country is not easy despite warmer summers, bottle fermentation is complicated and remember you need to keep the wines for around 18 months before they can be sold.
 You’re not going to get rich quickly making sparkling wine.